 Lee knew this story had come to a disappointing end.
 When a civic group seeking to construct Civil War memorials approached Lee for help, the retired general reaffirmed his position on the subject.
 He wrote,

 I think it wiser, moreover, not to keep open the sores of war but to follow the examples of those nations who endeavored to obliterate the marks of civil strife, to commit to oblivion the feelings engendered.

-In this respect, the South should follow Lee and accepted the defeat of the “Lost Cause” narrative.
+In this respect, the South should follow Lee and accept the defeat of the “Lost Cause” narrative.

-To better understand the past and how to achieve both cultural and ecclesiological peace going forward, the Southern Christians needs to embrace a new narrative complete with new conclusions.
+To better understand the past and how to achieve both cultural and ecclesiological peace going forward, southern Christians needs to embrace a new narrative complete with new conclusions.
 The South needs a new story.

 Are we ready?

 If you wish to keep exploring this topic, I encourage you to read the three sources below, starting with the Southern Baptist Theological Seminary Report on Racism and Slavery.
 Almost two years ago, my southern pride was turned upside down by this report stuffed with quotes.
 I think you will find it insightful, especially if you are a Baptist. https://www.sbts.edu/southern-project/

 I encourage you to read P.H.
 Mell’s defense of slavery to gain an understanding of how White Supremacy shaped the Antebellum church and has continued to shape parts of evangelicalism: https://www.amazon.com/gp/product/1429723483/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1